OVERVIEW

 - Hosted @ Clifford Chance’s Houston Office

-- 125 attendees: C-Suite + risk leaders from US and Canadian energy companies, and leaders from financial services firms (banks, institutional investors), law firms, professional services firms and other industry specialists
+- 125 attendees: C-Suite + risk leaders from US and Canadian energy companies, and leaders from financial services firms (banks, institutional investors), law firms, engineering firms and other industry specialists

 - The forum will run from noon to 5pm, with panels, presentations, networking breaks + lunch